skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 Since the end of 2017 [I lived with all my stuff encased in two small bags](/blog/living-with-only-two-carry-on-bags).

-Today I've managed to reduce the list to fit in only one bag:
+Today I've managed to reduce the list to fit in only one bag.

 <!-- TODO: photo du sac plein -->